Vintage Clothing & Accessories since 1997

 • Ideally, you should wash a garment just after taking it off.
 The less time you give stains and odors to set in, the more likely they will vanish during washing.

 • If you need to pin a neckline closed, or you'll be wearing a brooch, make sure that the pin's thickness is not gouging the threads of the fabric.
-A fine fabric can have its threads broken and begin a hole that will not repair.
+A fine fabric can have its threads broken by a too-large pin, which can begin a hole that will not easily repair.

-• For long gowns, very commonly tears occur from caught heels and dirt markings are not necessary with short trains.
-Practice walking with your skirt lightly pulled up in one hand, and remember there's fabric behind your heels.
+• For long gowns, very commonly tears occur from caught heels and dirt markings are commonly seen on trailing hems and trains.
+If you want to avoid this, practice walking with your skirt lightly pulled up in one hand, and remember there's fabric behind your heels.
 Although it's cliche, an ounce of prevention is worth a pound of cure.

 When you get ready to do the wash:

-• If the garments are too few to make viable loads, consider hand washing
+• If the garments are too few to make viable loads, consider hand washing.
+Many recently made washing machines have "hand wash" features that are as good as actual hand washing, and a real time saver.

-• Use liquid detergent instead of powder to prevent deposits and allow easier mixing with the water
+• Use liquid detergent instead of powder to prevent deposits and allow easier mixing with the water.
+Solid pieces of detergent left to settle on fabrics can lighten them unevenly.

 To set your water temperature, we usually use cool to mild water for natural fibers (linen, cotton and silk) and warm to hot water for synthetic fabrics and blends.
 The variations on this rule depend on whether there are stains you're trying to remove, and whether the dye of the fabric runs in warmer water.